philhoyt/Basic-Responsive-Controls/README.md

 ## Installation

-1. Download the latest `ph-basic-responsive-controls.zip` from the [releases page](https://github.com/philhoyt/ph-basic-responsive-controls/releases).
+1. Download the latest `basic-responsive-controls.zip` from the [releases page](https://github.com/philhoyt/Basic-Responsive-Controls/releases).
 2. Go to **Plugins > Add New Plugin > Upload Plugin** and upload the zip file.
 3. Activate through the Plugins screen.
 4. Add a Heading block to any post or page, switch to Tablet or Mobile preview mode, and open the Typography panel in the block inspector.